Matir/blog/_drafts/security-101-beginning-with-kali-linux.md

 to use a VPN to reroute your traffic to simulate a particular adversary, but anonymity is not your primary concern, since it is an *authorized* test.
-If you're doing other shady things, you really need to learn about proper OPSEC and don't just pick up Kali linux and expect it to solve your problems.
+If you're doing other shady things, you really need to learn about proper OPSEC and don't just pick up Kali Linux and expect it to solve your problems.

 ### Running as Root